 Blood donors make a lifesaving difference.
-More than 4 million Americans would die each year without blood transfusions.
+More than 4.5 million patients need life-saving blood transfusions each year in the U.S. and Canada.
 And blood is a perishable resource that can be stored only for a short time.
 That's why blood donors are needed every day.

 You may be eligible to give blood every 56 days if you are a healthy person age 17 or older (or 16 with parent's/guardian's consent), weighing 110 pounds or more.

 Parental Consent Form NOTE: Be sure to print and bring both pages.

 - Get plenty of rest, drink extra fluids, eat a good meal (including iron-rich foods), and avoid alcohol.

 - Eat more salty foods than usual 24 hours before you donate (check with your doctor first if you have certain medical conditions).

 - The entire process takes about 60 minutes.

 - Healthy people are eligible to donate every 56 days.

 - Sign in to let us know you're here.